 Written transcripts of any audio components and Adobe Portable Document Format (PDF) versions of printed material are available.
 Some Adobe PDF components may not be available or fully accessible using a screen reader.
 Alternative formats of the study materials may be available in the future.
 Our Services for disabled students website has the latest information about availability.

-This course utilises web-based multi-media teaching and materials which are delivered online, students who use specialist hardware or software are advised to seek advice from the Open University about how accessible this will be to assistive technology before they register.
+This module utilises web-based multi-media teaching and materials which are delivered online, students who use specialist hardware or software are advised to seek advice from the Open University about how accessible this will be to assistive technology before they register.

 If you have particular study requirements please tell us as soon as possible, as some of our support services may take several weeks to arrange.
 Visit our Services for disabled students website for more information, including:

 This module is a blend of online activities and text-based material, that are supported by a study guide and module books.
 Practical exercises, video demonstrations, online discussions and web-based multi-media teaching are used to ensure that the ideas become grounded in your own experience.

 You will need a broadband connection to the internet to download video material.
 A dial-up connection will not be suitable.

 You will need a computer with internet access to study this course as it includes online activities, which you can access using a web browser.